Advertisement

 One of the most popular and widely distributed is the eastern yellowfin bream, also known as silver bream (Acanthopagrus australis).
 There is also a western yellowfin bream (A. latus).
 The eastern yellowfin bream has been reported to an impressive 66cm and 4.5kg.

-While bream will free-range, they are more likely to be found in or near structures, so concentrate efforts around areas such as snags, oyster racks, rocky outcrops and bars, drop-offs, weed beds and sand banks on flooding tides.
-Small, soft, plastic lure presentations on as light a jig head as conditions will allow can be a very effective way to target bream.
-Like all other lures they should be either trolled or cast around the above-mentioned structure.
+While bream will free-range, they are more likely to be found in or near structures.
+So, concentrate catching efforts around areas such as snags, oyster racks, rocky outcrops and bars, drop-offs, weed beds and sand banks on flooding tides.
+Small, soft, plastic lures presented on a light jig head, as conditions allow, can be a very effective way to target bream.
+Like all other lures, they should be either trolled or cast around the above-mentioned structure.

 Small to medium-sized hard-bodied minnows work very well on bream.
 Retrieve speeds and styles should be varied until a successful recipe is found for that time and place.
-The new semi-transparent high-quality Japanese manufactured minnows are fooling the more educated bream.
+Semi-transparent, high-quality, Japanese-manufactured minnows are fooling the more educated bream.

 Bream will quite readily accept a surface lure, most often during the warmer, high insect activity months.
 Small poppers, fizzers and saltwater flies can prove highly effective at these times.

-If bait fishing for bream, present the bait in the most natural manner possible by using tide, water movement and limited sinker weights to your advantage.
+If bait fishing for bream, you’ll increase your chances of a catch by presenting the bait in the most natural manner possible.
+Using tide, water movement and limited sinker weights to your advantage may help.
 Allowing a locally, naturally occurring bait to float around in a rocky headland wash or sudsy beach gutter are good examples.

+Yes!
 All bream species offer good to excellent table qualities.
 They are a member of the same family as our gastronomically renowned southern snapper.
-For best table results they should dispatched (by brain spiking or spinal severing) immediately, bled and stored on ice.
+For best table results, they should be dispatched (by brain spiking or spinal severing) immediately, bled and stored on ice.